-Although not as common as other physical ailments, according to the United States Bureau of Labor Statistics, tendonitis keeps people out of work the longest, which is why you need to get to your pain management doctor in northeastern New Jersey for treatment as soon as you feel any hip pain.
+Although not as common as other physical ailments, tendonitis keeps people out of work the longest, according to the United States Bureau of Labor Statistics.
+That’s why you need to get to your pain management doctor in northeastern New Jersey for treatment as soon as you feel any hip pain.
 The doctors at Redefine Healthcare are hip pain experts with the skills and technology to diagnose and treat hip flexor tendonitis.

 Hip Tendonitis Flexor Symptoms

 If you’re living an active lifestyle, your hips undergo a lot of wear and tear.
 You may sometimes confuse hip pain with other conditions such as a labral tear or another hip injury.
 The most common symptoms of hip tendonitis include:

 - Pain that builds gradually, although it may appear suddenly

 If your symptoms don’t improve with rest and home care after just a few days, then you may have a torn tendon in your hip, also called hip flexor tendonitis.
 You should seek professional hip tendonitis treatment with one of the experts at Redefine Healthcare.
 An accurate diagnosis is the first step toward a cure.

 Hip tendonitis generally evolves gradually through repetitive motions, as opposed to sudden, awkward movements.
 Tendonitis usually results from your job activities, exercise, or sports that rely on strenuous hip movements, such as aerobics, basketball, and gymnastics.
 Continuous repetition overstresses your tendons if you’re using an improper technique.
 Other athletic activities that lead to hip tendonitis include:

 - Martial arts